active-group/reacl/README.md

 Advancement of logical time is now driven by calls to `send-message!`.
 The messages you send are then handled by the components in their `handle-message` functions, which are functionally pure descriptions of your business logic.
 The messages encode the change that happens in your application as values.
 This leads to good design, ease of reasoning, and general peace of mind.

+## Organization

+Reacl consists of two namespaces:

+- `reacl2.core` with Reacl's core programming model
+- `reacl2.dom` for conveniently constructing virtual DOM nodes in ClojureScript

+The `reacl2.dom` namespace can be used independently.
+While `reacl2.core` depends on `reacl2.dom`, it could also be used directly with React's virtual-DOM API or other DOM binding.

 ## Reacl components